Genocea Biosciences (NASDAQ:GNCA) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Genocea Biosciences (NASDAQ:GNCA – Free Report) in a research report report published on Wednesday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of Genocea Biosciences (NASDAQ:GNCA – Get Free Report) in a research note issued to investors on Thursday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

 Genocea Biosciences Price Performance